-Entering year four, and with unprecedented engagement levels, the 20V Team have structured the program around our key audiences:
+Entering year five, and with unprecedented engagement levels, the 20V Team have structured the program around our key audiences:

 - The Network – a holistic program for our engaged partners and advocates

-- Schools - a new stream, following the success of My Park Rules (MPR) as a means for galvanising whole communities around increased green spaces
+- Community/Schools – an audience with a means for galvanising whole communities around increased green spaces

-- Business - working with the newly established Green Cities Fund and research partners to engage the business community
+- Business – working with the established Hort Innovation Green Cities Fund and research partners to engage the business community

 - Government – extending our Urban Forestry work through key partnerships with the City of Melbourne and the C40 Resilient Cities Program in Victoria, as well as updated measurement and how-to projects

-- Consumer - a dedicated 202020 Vision consumer campaign to amplify the benefit of green space as it pertains to health and wellbeing, with a focus on all homes and small or difficult spaces.
+- Consumer – a dedicated 202020 Vision consumer focus, centred around the Plant Life Balance campaign, to amplify the benefit of green space as it pertains to health and wellbeing, with a focus on all homes and small or difficult spaces.

 In the end, all of the work will go towards ensuring that our urban areas are at least 20% greener by 2020.